The Play Garden

 The Trails

-Hudson Crossing Park is home to over two miles of beautifully cared for trails, including a Sensory Trail along the Hudson River as well as trails overlooking historic Champlain Canal Lock 5.
-A perfect place to walk, run, or bike for all ages, the trails are open from dawn until dusk every day of the year.
+Hudson Crossing Park is home to over two miles of nature trails, including a Sensory Trail along the Hudson River as well as trails overlooking historic Champlain Canal Lock 5.
+A perfect place for all ages to walk, run, or bike, the trails are open from dawn until dusk every day of the year.
 (Leashed) canine companions are always welcome as well!
 Please note that all trails are closed to unauthorized motor vehicles.

 The Dix Bridge